 - Microphone: I2S/TDM 9.6 MHz max. bit clock

-- Digital Microphone: 4 PDM ports 4.8 MHz max. bit clock
+- Digital Microphone: 4 stereo PDM ports upto 4.8 MHz clock

 - Speaker: I2S/TDM 9.6 MHz max. bit clock

-The Xtensa ‘toolchain’_ i.e. XCC is required to build this port.
-This needs a license and is available for Linux and Windows.
-Intel is currently working with Cadence to make the license available for wider audience.
-For now, please contact your board supplier for licensing information and tool chain access.
+The Xtensa ‘toolchain’ i.e. XCC is required to build this port.
+This needs a license and is available for Linux and Windows from Cadence.

 Set up build environment¶